xmhai/techdoc/architecture/microservice.md

 ## Microservice Concern
 **Design**
-- Granularity
-  DDD and bounded context as first step.
 - Data model sharing
   Event sourcing and CQRS: one service emits event, other service use the event to build it's own model.
   DON'T overuse it, to be use when necessary.